MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 Your copy of Microsoft Visual Studio 2017 includes a copy of ***PreEmptive Protection - Dotfuscator* Community Edition**, also known as Dotfuscator CE, free for personal use.
 For instructions on how to install the version of Dotfuscator CE included with Visual Studio 2017, see the [Installation page][install].

-Dotfuscator CE offers a range of [software protection and hardening][software-protection] services for developers, architects and testers.
+Dotfuscator CE offers a range of [software protection and hardening][software-protection] services for developers, architects, and testers.
 Examples of [.NET Obfuscation][obfuscation] and other [Application Protection][app-protection] features included in Dotfuscator CE are:

 * *[Renaming][renaming]* of identifiers to make reverse-engineering of the compiled assemblies more difficult.